Order41

 Conducted user testing sessions and interviews with customers and new hires to gather feedback on improving the existing product

-Audited our existing product experience to learn more about the product and identify possible usability issues and other fields for improvement
+Audited our existing product experience to identify possible usability issues and other fields for improvement

 Analyzed tracking data to learn more about how customers use our product and where they struggle to fulfill their tasks